Policies

 5. 05Gateway Sinks

-emit decision event
+emit audit / telemetry event

 Layer 2 — Guardrail rule packs